tensorflow/community/rfcs/20190115-dense-attention.md

 feature in the Attention API.

 *   https://arxiv.org/abs/1803.02155 describes how relative position
     representation can be added to dot-product attention.
+This must be implemented as a feature of attention layers.
+It cannot be done as a separate composable layer.
 *   https://arxiv.org/abs/1503.08895 and https://arxiv.org/abs/1706.03762 show
     how absolute position information can be added as a deterministic function of position.
+This can be implemented as a separate keras layer that composes with the `Embedding` and `Attention` layers.

-### 2D and 3D
+### 2D, 3D and n-D

 Attention is typically used in 1D sequences, such as text.
-It is conceivable that people may try to use it with 2D or 3D sequences, such as with the outputs of `Conv2D` or `Conv3D` layers.
-To make this work, users can follow the example
+It is conceivable that people may try to use it with 2D, 3D or n-D sequences, such as with the outputs of `Conv2D` or `Conv3D` layers.
+To make this work, users can follow the example code:
-code:

 ```python
 query_orig_shape = tf.shape(query)